 Rather than restricting the celebration of Black History Month to one day, why not stretch it out?

-Another idea is to make a team commitment to learn something about the history of African Americans by reading a book together, seeing a movie, or individually researching and sharing what you learn with one another.
+Another idea is to make a team commitment to learn something about the history of African Americans by reading a book together, seeing a movie, or individually researching and sharing what you learn with each other.
 Or put a fun spin on it by creating a trivia game out of facts about accomplishments of African Americans.

 Honor it All Year

-The founders of Black History Month started with petitioning for a one-week celebration in February, but it was later expanded to a full month.
+The founders of Black History Month started with petitioning for a one-week celebration in February; later, it was expanded to a full month.
 Why not celebrate all year long?

-By celebrating within a longer time frame, you can make a more significant impact on promoting a culture of inclusion.
-Start by exchanging stories of African Americans who have touched your lives including friends, family, authors, musicians, etc. They don’t have to be famous.
+By taking a longer period, you can make a more significant impact on promoting a culture of inclusion.
+Start by exchanging stories of African Americans who have touched your lives, including friends, family, authors, musicians, etc. They don’t have to be famous.

-The point of Black History Month is to give attention to the significant contributions to the United States that African Americans have made, which have historically been overlooked.
-The numerous individuals making an impact every day that may be overlooked are worthy of celebration, not just the handful of names we all recognize.
+The point of Black History Month was to give attention to the significant contribution that African Americans have made to the United States that have historically been overlooked.
+The numerous individuals who make an impact every day that may be overlooked are worthy of celebration, not just the handful of names we all recognize.

-Another valuable conversation to have as a group is a discussion of injustices that you’ve witnessed in the more recent past.
-This can be a great springboard for brainstorming as a team about how to be more understanding of each other and honor diversity throughout the year.
+It’s also valuable to have a group discussion about injustices that you’ve witnessed in the more recent past.
+That can be a great springboard for brainstorming as a team about how to be more understanding of each other and honor diversity throughout the year.

 Looking Towards the Future

-What’s important about minority group milestones and holidays is to celebrate and learn about each other’s backgrounds.
-It’s also to acknowledge injustices of the past and present and strive to learn, as a society, from our mistakes and move forward in a more positive, inclusive way.
+What’s important about minority group milestones and holidays is not only to celebrate and learn about each other’s backgrounds, but also to acknowledge the injustices of the past and present and strive to learn, as a society, from our mistakes and move forward in a more positive, inclusive way.

-There are endless ways to celebrate diversity in the workplace, these are just a few ideas.
 Please share in the comment section below your ideas about how to celebrate Black History Month.
-I’d love to hear what others are doing!